 The Wing covers the Greater Manchester Area, Warrington and part of Cheshire East.
 There are over 1000 Air Cadets in Greater Manchester Wing, located at one of our 37 units.
 This means that where ever you are in Manchester, there is an Air Cadet unit near you.

-The Royal Air Force Air Cadets wholeheartedly supports the principles and implementation of equal opportunities and opposes all forms of discrimination.
-It is the clear aim of the RAFAC to make full use of the talents and resources of all.
+The Air Training Corps wholeheartedly supports the principles and implementation of equal opportunities and opposes all forms of discrimination.
+It is the clear aim of the ATC to make full use of the talents and resources of all.

 Over cadet age?
 We are always looking for adult volunteers to help make these activities a reality for our Air Cadets.
 We are looking for people to fill posts as Civilian Instructors, Chaplains, Uniformed staff and Civilian Committee members… the opportunities to make a difference are endless!